If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 - Cake-making: Basically a steamer function for making delicious steamed cakes.

 - Sous vide functionality: You can use the Ultra programming feature to set the pot to hold any temperature within the IP's temperature range.
 It will hold a temperature within plus or minus 5 degrees.
-(Not as accurate as a dedicated sous vide circulator, but totally usable.)
+(Not as accurate as a dedicated sous vide circulator, but will work with monitoring.)

 - Multicooker functions: Pressure Cooker, Slow Cooker, Rice/Porridge Cooker, Cake Maker, Yogurt Maker, Saute/Searing, Steamer, Warmer.